 Practicing mindfulness can be one of the most effective tools to start gaining control over anxiety.
 When you pay attention to the present moment, intending to be curious and nonjudgmental, your focus is ready to recognize anxiety and reject it.
 Practicing mindfulness is always easier said than done — but it also gets easier over time, no matter how short your attention span is when you begin.
 Find Mindfulness Essentials for Lawyers and Law Students here.

-From there, use these tips to help you flip the script on anxiety as needed:
+From there, use these tips in previous posts from Dr. Shawn Healy to help you flip the script on anxiety as needed:

 - Cheat.
 Anxiety wins at its own game.
 To reclaim your power, you need to stop playing by anxiety’s rules and change how you respond each time you feel anxiety.
 Find more on changing your perspective on feared outcomes here.

 - Just Wait.
 Exposure Response Prevention is a technique that involves discomfort — and you do nothing actively to try to make it feel better.
 Instead, you’ll observe your anxiety level as it changes through a sequence of exposures to an anxious thought — spiking at first, and likely diminishing consistently thereafter as your brain recognizes that you’re surviving anxious thoughts.
 Find more on how to practice ERP here.

 - Learn to Surf.
 Surfers know they can’t control mother ocean — they focus on how to respond to her waves.
 It’s critical to be able to recognize the difference between what you can and cannot control.
 Find more on directing your energy toward things you can control here.

 - Practice Improv.
 Improv can help you get more comfortable handling challenges without preparation to increase healthy risk-taking.
 Find more on how to start with the foundational technique known as “Yes, and…” here.

 - Beat it to the Punch.
 Make the mistake.
 On purpose.
 Find more on using your power to get comfortable with failure here.